 - It produces free Hi-Fi audio and visual effects.

-- It is straightforward to install and use.
+- Straightforward to install and use.

-- It doesn’t support an HD resolution.
+- Doesn’t support an HD resolution.

 - Its bandwidth rate only supports TVs up to 42’ (106 cm).